-- (1) The Board shall maintain all records reasonably required for the orderly management of the business.
-In addition to the requirements of Section 123 of the Companies Act (179), these records shall include all records that will correctly record and explain the transactions and financial position of the business of the company - (2) The records maintained by a company shall be: - (a) kept in English or in a manner that will enable them to be readily converted into English within a reasonable time; - (b) be readily accessible; - (c) kept up to date; and
+- The Board shall maintain all records reasonably required for the orderly management of the business.
+In addition to the requirements of Section 127 of the Companies Act, 2019 (Act 992), these records shall include all records that will correctly record and explain the transactions and financial position of the business of the company - (2) The records maintained by a company shall be: - (a) kept in English or in a manner that will enable them to be readily converted into English within a reasonable time; - (b) be readily accessible; - (c) kept up to date; and - (d) kept in a manner that will enable the income statement and statement of financial position of the company to be conveniently and properly audited. - (3) Records shall be kept, whether in electronic or other form and shall be: - (a) subject to appropriate procedures which ensure that records are made, amended, or erased, only by authorised persons and only in a manner that complies with the duties of the company to keep proper records;

-- (d) kept in a manner that will enable the income statement and statement of financial position of the company to be conveniently and properly audited. - (3) Records shall be kept, whether in electronic or other form and shall be: - (a) subject to appropriate procedures which ensure that records are made, amended, or erased, only by authorised persons and only in a manner that complies with the duties of the company to keep proper records; - (b) stored so as to: - (i) minimise any risk of their loss due to theft, fire, flood, corruption or unauthorised amendment; - (ii) prevent unauthorised access; and - (c) backed up or otherwise duplicated so that copies shall be available if the originals are lost, destroyed, corrupted or amended other than in accordance with the company's procedures. - (4) Records, including duplicates, shall be kept for at least seven years, from the date of the matter being recorded.
+- (b) stored so as to: - (i) minimise any risk of their loss due to theft, fire, flood, corruption or unauthorised amendment; - (ii) prevent unauthorised access; and - (c) backed up or otherwise duplicated so that copies shall be available if the originals are lost, destroyed, corrupted or amended other than in accordance with the company's procedures. - (4) Records, including duplicates, shall be kept for at least seven years, from the date of the matter being recorded.

-28. Code of ethics
+29. Code of ethics

-- (1) The Board shall adopt a code of ethics and circulate it to staff. - (2) All staff shall be required to review and abide by the code of ethics. - (3) The code of ethics shall: - (a) commit the company to the highest standards of professional behaviour and business conduct; - (b) be developed in association with management and employees; - (c) receive total commitment in respect of its implementation from the Board and the managing director/chief executive officer of the company; - (d) be sufficiently detailed as to give clear guidance to users, especially with respect to the conduct to be adopted where an employee is faced with circumstances that the Board considers may pose a risk to the standards of conduct it considers appropriate or may create a conflict of interest; - (e) be reviewed regularly and updated when necessary.
+- (1) The Board shall adopt a code of ethics and circulate it to staff. - (2) All staff shall be required to review and abide by the code of ethics.
+Directors and staff should confirm in writing, annually that they have read and understood the code of ethics. - (3) The code of ethics shall: - (a) commit the company to the highest standards of professional behaviour and business conduct; - (b) be developed in association with management and employees; - (c) receive total commitment in respect of its implementation from the Board and the managing director/chief executive officer of the company; - (d) be sufficiently detailed as to give clear guidance to users, especially with respect to the conduct to be adopted where an employee is faced with circumstances that the Board considers may pose a risk to the standards of conduct it considers appropriate or may create a conflict of interest; - (e) give details of the sanctions that should apply when the Code is breached; and - (f) be reviewed regularly and updated when necessary. - (4) The implementation of the code of ethics shall be monitored by the audit committee and reviewed regularly.
+The committee shall report to the Board no less frequently than annually. - (5) The code of ethics shall be described in the Board Charter.

-29. Whistle Blowing
+30. Whistle Blowing